Sankarshanpower8i/Raksha-Pipes/README.md

        - Open the Power BI dashboard file `raksha_dashboard.pbix` to visualize the data and explore the dashboard.

+ ## Presentation

+The `presentation/` folder contains the video recording of the project presentation, explaining each step in detail.
+You can also access the presentation directly from Google Drive by clicking [here](https://drive.google.com/file/d/1F0RNNOzNfB53mjKGP84Bd7VsDozvVkGs/view?usp=sharing).

   # **Screenshots**

 ### **Database Design**